remy/remysharp.com/public/drafts/first-impressions-of-react.md

 > […However] we recommend using JSX because it is a concise and familiar syntax for defining tree structures with attributes.

-HTML(like) syntax is consice compared to coding up a new `div` using JavaScript and then adding each property, making sure strings are escaped (or not), etc.
+HTML(like) syntax is concise compared to coding up a new `div` using JavaScript and then adding each property, making sure strings are escaped (or not), etc.

 To be super, super clear though (in my opinion, and I suspect this is the party line anyway): JSX should not land in the client at all.
 It should already transformed.